modx-pro/Docs/en/01_Components/06_DebugParser.md

 [![](http://st.bezumkin.ru/files/1/a/c/1acbdf642c641a641ad6a646576fe4b3s.jpg)](http://st.bezumkin.ru/files/1/a/c/1acbdf642c641a641ad6a646576fe4b3.png)

-Tag MODX activation, number of queries to the database when it is operation, time of quesies and total time spent on processing are shown in the table.
+Tag MODX activation, number of queries to the database when it is operation, time of queries and total time spent on processing are shown in the table.

 If a tag is activated several times on the page, so these tags are totalized.